godatadriven/prod-ready-ml-template/README.md

 Hi! 👋🏻

-This repository contains the material needed for the "Production Ready Machine Learning" training.
+This repository contains the material needed for the **Production Ready Machine Learning** training.

 Since you're reading this, it means you've successfully gained access to this repo 🎉.
 Now let's get you all setup for the training.

 ## Getting Started

-We advise to walk through the following steps _before_ the actual training, so we can catch any potential problems in time.
+We advise to walk through the following steps ***before*** the actual training, so we can catch any potential problems in time.
-If you run into problems, please contact your trainer so that we can help out.
+If you run into problems, please contact your trainer, so that he/she can help out.

 To follow this training you have two options: